PeterCamilleri/CX16/docs/vm1_am.md

 * t1, t2 etc - Temporary 16 bit registers.
 Not programmer accessible but
 mentioned since they are referenced in some of the instruction details.
 * DS.pop - The result of popping a word off of the data stack.
-* DS.push(value) - Push value as a word onto the data stack
+* DS.push(value) - Push value as a word onto the data stack.
 * RS.pop - The result of popping a word off of the return stack.
-* RS.push(value) - Push value as a word onto the return stack
+* RS.push(value) - Push value as a word onto the return stack.
+* FP.pop -  The result of popping a word off of the frame.
+* FP.push(value)-  Push value as a word onto the frame.

 In addition the following operators are employed: